Marekys/selenium-buy-order-automatization-webapp/README.md

 ## Description
 Web application that can automaticly put Buy Orders on new and old Steam items.
 Using a chrome selenium and other technologies.
 Project is working but is still work in progress.
+For a video review of this project visit: *https://www.youtube.com/watch?v=DkjPQh2yl9I*

 ## Installation
 Unzip the project in your folder, cd to the frontend and run:
 * A node.js is required to run this command.